 Why do the techniques we are taught work so well?

-interface between karate and physics.
+An area of considerable interest (in my experience) among martial arts students is the interface between karate and physics.
 Are there any habits we've been picking up that actually make us less effective and should be corrected?
 What's a good scientific or quantitative way to assess these things?
 How should I strike to maximize the damage I will inflict, or to achieve the best balance of damage to time, or even to inflict exactly the right amount of damage and not do more than is needed?
 Etc, etc. With this post, I'm starting what will likely be a long-term investigation into some of these questions.
 I'll begin with some physics concepts and how they do and don't apply to what we do in karate Do.

-(Would be Nidan), holds an Honours Bachelor of Science (physics specialist program) from the University of Toronto."
+Mr. Snyder, ( Nidan), holds an Honours Bachelor of Science (physics specialist program) from the University of Toronto."